Dropcam Telemetry Viewer v2.16

 When you spot something, press S on the keyboard or click Add Sighting (or use the floating button in fullscreen mode).
 A frame is captured automatically.
 Fill in the details — name, notes, biota type, density, and benthic description.

 Sightings appear in the list and as markers on the map.
 If you've defined transects, sightings will automatically assign to the correct one based on their timestamp.
 Timeline ticks let you jump back to any sighting instantly, and you can click the edit button or open the image lightbox to update details at any time.
+Right-click any sighting marker on the map for an Edit Sighting / Delete Sighting context menu — the same actions as the ✎/× buttons in the Sightings tab.

 Sighting modal with captured frame, biota, density, and notes fields